Codecademy/docs/content/git/concepts/merge/merge.md

 ## Merging a Pull Request on GitHub

-> _For information on how to open a Pull Request, see the [Pull Requests](https://www.codecademy.com/resources/docs/git/pull-requests) section._
+> _For information on how to open a pull request, see the [Pull Requests](https://www.codecademy.com/resources/docs/git/pull-requests) section._

 1. On the GitHub repository page, click the "Pull requests" tab at the top.